top of page

 The leaders refused the "blood money" and used it to purchase a potter's field.

-One belief is that tradition states Judas Iscariot was so upset that he hung himself.
+One belief is that tradition states Judas Iscariot was so upset that he hanged himself.

 Another belief is that Judas went into a field and exploded, with his guts gushing forth.

-Perhaps this means he threw up or had a bad case of diarrhea.
+Perhaps the phrase means he threw up or had a severe case of diarrhea.

 Perhaps he hung himself, the rope came loose, he fell to the ground, and God gushed his bowels.